 Our History

-Throughout its existence, Novyi Sokil has undergone many changes and growth.
-However, there were also losses.
-As a result of vandalism, the first administrative building, the Novak hut, and the chapel were damaged and partially burned.
-Thanks to the efforts of the Plast members and friends of Novyi Sokil, they were repaired and rebuilt.
-In 2006, a new spacious novice hut was built by architect Volodymyr Butenko from Syracuse.
-This project was implemented by: Andrii Chuchula, Taras Popovych, and Taras Tiutiunyk, with the help of older Plast members and friends of the oselia.
+Like all long-standing institutions, Novyi Sokil faced both triumphs and trials.
+Over the years, vandalism caused serious damage to the first administrative building, the Novak hut, and the chapel.
+But thanks to the dedication of Plast members and friends, these structures were repaired and restored.
+In 2006, a spacious new barrack was constructed, designed by architect Volodymyr Butenko of Syracuse.
+This project was brought to life by Andrii Chuchula, Taras Popovych, and Taras Tiutiunyk, with the help of many older Plast members and friends of the camp.